frankwang28/210project/README.md

 - You can locate the visual component when running the game.
 - You can see the save state of my application through the saving of new high scores.
 - You can see the load state of my application through the loading of high scores.

+#### Phase 4: Task 2

+Implemented a type hierarchy.
+The classes that played a role are as follows:
+- Obstacle
+- ObstacleLevel1
+- ObstacleLevel2
+- ObstacleLevel3